-Monteverdi flare Vespro della beata vergine (Vespersfor the Blessed Virgin) concert performance in 2014 at the Versailles Chapelle Royale.
+Monteverdi flare Vespro della beata vergine (Vespers for the Blessed Virgin).
+Recorded 2014 at the Versailles Chapelle Royale.
 Sir John Eliot Gardiner conducts the Monteverdi Choir and The English Baroque Soloists (orchestra).
 Olivier Schneebeli conducts the Juvenal Choir of the Versailles Center for Baroque Music.
-Directed for video by Stéphan Aubé; produced by Frédérick Allain.
+Directed for TV by Stéphan Aubé; produced by Frédérick Allain.
 Combo pack has a DVD and a Blu-ray disc.
+Sung in Latin.
 Released 2015, it appears the Blu-ray was recorded with 48kHz/24-bit sound sampling.
 The keepcase package has a Dolby Digital logo.
 But it appears from disc metadata that disc has 5.1 dts-HD Master Audio sound output.
 There are no bonus features or subtitles.
 But there is an excellent booklet which has the Vespro text in Latin, French, and English.
 In addition to normal stereo and surround choices, there is also a special sound file for "3D" playback.
 Grade: A

 This is an astonishingly high-quality recording because it's: